AverytKyle/averytkyle.github.io/README.md

 # Software Developer

-### Technical Skills: React.js, Redux, JavaScript, HTML, CSS, Python, Node.js, Express, SQL, PostgreSQL
+Technical Skills: React.js, Redux, JavaScript, HTML, CSS, Python, Node.js, Express, SQL, PostgreSQL

+## About Me
+As a new Software Developer, I bring a strong analytical mindset, a passion for problem-solving, and a keen eye for detail.
+I thrive on challenges, often approaching them like puzzles that require creative and efficient solutions.
+My ability to stay organized and focus on the smallest details while keeping the bigger picture in mind helps me build clean, effective code.
+Outside of development, I'm passionate about video games, which not only provide entertainment but also inspire my interest in coding and game mechanics.
+Whether it’s solving a complex coding problem or exploring new technology, I am excited to continuously learn and grow in the world of software development.,

 ## Education
 - App Academy, Full Stack Development | March 2024 – April 2025